Feliciano Viera: Background

 He was a member of the Colorado Party and closely identified with the liberal former president José Batlle y Ordóñez, who long dominated Uruguay's political life, being a Batllista before 1903.
-In the 1903 election he contributed his vote to the election of Batlle, and was elected senator for Rivera.
-During Batlle's first term Viera was also elected by the Chamber (along with 4 other stalwart Batllistas) to the Permanent Committee which sat when the legislature wasn't in session.
-Also during Batlle's first presidential term, Viera has helped make possible the passage of a taxation project.
+In the 1903 election, he contributed his vote to the election of Batlle, and was elected senator for Rivera.
+During Batlle's first term, Viera was also elected by the Chamber (along with 4 other stalwart Batllistas) to the Permanent Committee, which sat when the legislature wasn't in session.
+Also during Batlle's first presidential term, Viera helped make possible the passage of a taxation project.
 The executive proposed to increase the rural land taxes by some 110,000 pesos over the 1,192,313 pesos collected in 1902–1903, but the Chamber of Deputies, as noted by one study, "was reluctant to approve the increases for next year.
 Now was a bad time to raise assessments; ranchers were already fearful of war; drought and plagues had ravaged the interior; the government did not need more taxes."
 The project was saved by a compromise by Viera.
-Previously the departmental administrations had received all rural land-tax collections which went beyond the amounts collected in 1898–1899; the central government only received the amount collected in that fiscal year.
+Previously, the departmental administrations had received all rural land-tax collections which went beyond the amounts collected in 1898–1899; the central government only received the amount collected in that fiscal year.
 As noted by one study, "The Executive's project changed this: the basic property tax would remain at 6.50 pesos per 1,000 pesos of assessed value, of which the national government would receive 5.50 pesos and the administration of the department where the property was located 1 peso.
 Viera got the Executive to agree to a stipulation: if the 1 per 1,000 rate in a department did not produce as much total revenue as the departmental administration had received in fiscal 1902-1903 under the old system, the central government would reimburse the department for the difference.
 The Deputies, now that they had protected local government, reluctantly approved the increased rural land taxes."

 Prior to becoming president, Viera was the campaign manager of Batlle's presidential successor Claudio Williman However, Williman vetoed Viera for a ministry, along with Domingo Arena (a close ally of Batlle's) for the Senate because, according to one study, "they were too Batllista and he wanted to keep up appearances."
-Viera did however serve in Batlle's second government as interior minister.
+Viera did, however, serve in Batlle's second government as interior minister.
 This was, at that time, the most important cabinet post in the administration.
 Viera also served as the President of the Senate of Uruguay from 1907 to 1912.